Oscar Gonzalez Player Props: Guardians vs. White Sox

 Oscar Gonzalez At The Plate

-- Gonzalez is hitting .233 with two doubles, two triples, a home run and four walks.
+- Gonzalez has two doubles, two triples, a home run and five walks while hitting .237.

-- In four games this year, Gonzalez has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (20.7%), but has had no multi-run games.
+- He has scored in seven games this season (23.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.